DAVID J. WILLIS ATTORNEY

 The TREC contract formerly made the choice of mediation elective in paragraph 16.
 There is no longer a “yes or no” box to check on the latest form of this contract, so mediation is now required as a means of settling disputes—unless this paragraph is either struck and initialed or a special provisions addendum is attached that deals differently with dispute resolution.
 Generally, including a mediation requirement is a favorable provision for the seller, less so for the buyer.

 Lawsuits may be filed in Justice Court so long as the total amount claimed (including attorney’s fees) does not exceed $10,000.
 If total damages exceed that amount, then suit may be filed in the County Court at Law.
 Named defendants should include the party refusing to sign the release and the title company holding the earnest money.
 Title companies will usually respond by interpleading the earnest money (depositing it into the court’s account) which removes them from the merits of the litigation.
 The title company may then seek dismissal from the case or decide to remain in an attempt to recover attorney’s fees from the party at fault.

 Before filing a legal action concerning earnest money, it is useful to consider the practical reality that attorney’s fees and costs, once added up, can easily exceed the amount of earnest money in dispute.
 As a consequence, many earnest money disputes are resolved by the parties’ splitting the funds and going their separate ways, respective claims of principle notwithstanding.

-Copyright © 2013 by David J. Willis.
+Copyright ©2018 by David J. Willis.
+All rights reserved worldwide.
 David J. Willis is board certified in both residential and commercial real estate law by the Texas Board of Legal Specialization.
 More information is available at his website, LoneStarLandLaw.com.